-The University of Münster (Westfälische Wilhelms-Universität Münster, WWU) is a public institution and one of the biggest public universities in Germany.
+The University of Münster (Westfälische Wilhelms-Universität Münster) is a public institution and one of the biggest public universities in Germany.
 It conducts top level research and academic studies.

-In June 2014 WWU decided to construct a “Campus of Religions” / “Campus of Theologies” following internal discussions with the Faculty of Protestant Theology, the Faculty of Catholic Theology, the Center of Islamic Theology and the Center of Religious Studies, together with further Institutes dealing with religious studies and with the Cluster of Excellence on “Religion and Politics”.
+In June 2014, the University of Münster decided to construct a “Campus of Religions” / “Campus of Theologies” following internal discussions with the Faculty of Protestant Theology, the Faculty of Catholic Theology, the Center of Islamic Theology and the Center of Religious Studies, together with further Institutes dealing with religious studies and with the Cluster of Excellence on “Religion and Politics”.
 The new “Campus of Religions” / “Campus of Theologies” intends to become a center of Religious Studies and Theology within Europe and beyond.

 The new campus will be opened in spring 2024.

-The main contribution of the WWU Münster to RESILIENCE will be the provision of an expertise, including material and top research experts of comparative religious studies.
+The main contribution of the University of Münster to RESILIENCE will be the provision of an expertise, including material and top research experts of comparative Religious Studies.